The Automated Shipping Transformation

 Check Their Team

 Just like a sports team needs skilled players, a 3PL needs a professional team.
-Make sure their staff knows the ins and outs of handling clothing.
+Make sure their staff knows how to handle clothing.

 Seek Specialization

-Some 3PLs are jacks-of-all-trades, while others specialize in clothing.
-In particular, choosing a specialized 3PL can be a game-changer for apparel companies because they understand your unique needs.
+Some 3PLs are jacks of all trades, while others specialize in clothing.
+Choosing a specialized 3PL can be a game-changer for apparel companies because they understand your unique needs.

 Think Location